BIGJRA/BIGJRA.github.io/rejuv.md

 This is also a very tough battle at first look.
-With 800 HP, as well as the ability Water Veil which will always be activated on this field, you’re in for a hard time taking it out.
+With 800 HP, as well as the ability Water Veil which will always be activated on this field, you're in for a hard time taking it out.
 As a boss battle, there is no way to change its ability, and it has infinite PP. And, it has field boosted Dives.